Soccer Injury Prevention And Treatment PDF Download

 Download Football Traumatology Book in PDF, ePub and Kindle

-Football is probably the most widespread sport in the world.
-Like many other sports football has undergone major changes.
-It has increased in intensity, speed, and other factors contributing to increased risks of traumatic injury.
-Footballers, trainers, and the sport's medical staff are asking for greater information on the traumatic lesions associated with football.
-The primary role of those concerned with the health of footballers is to enforce preventive measures to reduce the risks of trauma.
+Football is probably the most widespread sport in the world: youngsters, adults, women, amateurs, beginners, professionals all make up a legion of practitioners.
+Lesions associated with football are on the increase and their typology has also changed over the years.
+Football, like many other sports, has undergone major changes: the increase in the intensity and speed of the game, the modern training methodologies, the technical and tactical innovations are all factors contributing to increased risks of traumatic injury.
+The footballers, the trainers, the sport's medical staff are asking for greater information and knowledge on the traumatic lesions associated with this sport.
+The primary role of those who are concerned with the health of footballers is to enforce preventive measures to reduce wherever possible the risks of trauma.

 Genre: